-To insure a smooth replication process, we recommend that you generate a PQ List and include a printed copy with your replication master, whether your job includes CD Text or not.
-Use the PQ List button in the Windows > Mark Info > PQ Delivery tab.
+To insure a smooth replication process, we recommend that you generate a PQ List and include a printed copy with your replication master, whether your job includes CDText or not.
+Use the PQ List button in the Windows Mark Info PQ Delivery tab.
 This file is an essential check list for your replicator, so their quality control can be maintained.
+In addition, a PQ List is a perfect way to ensure that CDText information is delivered to replication.